Giant nuthatch: Description

-The giant nuthatch is the largest of the nuthatches, measuring 19.5 cm in length.
-Its large size makes the giant nuthatch quite distinctive, but in cases where this criterion is not obvious, there may be a risk of confusion with the chestnut-vented nuthatch (Sitta nagaensis), which however has reddish flanks, much smaller black eye-stripe, and does not have calotte and upper mantle lighter than the rest of the upper parts.
+The giant nuthatch is the longest of the nuthatches, measuring 19.5 cm in length, though at 36–47 g weight, it is not as heavy as the 42.7–55 g eastern rock nuthatch.
+Its large size makes the giant nuthatch quite distinctive, but in cases where this is not obvious, there may be a risk of confusion with the chestnut-vented nuthatch (Sitta nagaensis), which however has reddish flanks, much smaller black eyestripe, and does not have its crown and upper mantle lighter than the rest of the upper parts.
 The Yunnan nuthatch (S. yunnanensis) can occur in the same habitats as the Giant Nuthatch in southern Yunnan, but is much smaller, with a white eyebrow.

-Ecology and behavior
+Ecology and behaviour

-Vocalisation
+Vocal behaviour

 The giant nuthatch has a sonorous voice.
 It often emits a calling cry, reminiscent of corvids and in particular the chattering of the Eurasian magpie (Pica pica), that consists of three rough notes repeated quickly, variously transcribed in English literature as gd-da-da, dig-er-up or get-it-up.
 Sometimes this chatter is more elaborate and melodic, becoming a series of motifs in kid-der-ku or ge-de-ku, in which the first notes remain dry but where the final note is strong and tingling.
 The notes can also be rougher, becoming a repeated gu-drr, gu-drr, gu-drr, reminiscent of the call of some game birds.
 The giant nuthatch also has a naa call reminiscent of the sound of a child's trumpet.
 The song could be a clear, whistling or tinkling sound in kip or keep, repeated at irregular intervals and reminiscent of the song, but louder, of a tree frog.